maheer14/maheer14/README.md

 ## How goes it?
 I'm Maheer👋
 Welcome to my Github page!
 I'm a Software Developer specializing in QA and backend development.

+🧐 I'm currently working in a research group specializing in turning videos into stream data
 <!--
 **maheer14/maheer14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.